|By Nicholas Spiller

 5. Rafael Van der Vaart.
 Dutchman Van der Vaart had a not so fine moment playing for Hamburg.
 With his team down a goal in the dying moments of the match, he smartly passed the ball back to his goalie only to learn that his team mate was at the other end of the pitch fighting for a header on goal.
 Watching Van der Vaart fall flat on his face at the tail end of this clip just adds to the calamity and hilarity of the situation:

 4. Robert Green.
+Sadly, Green mistake’s in the 2010 World Cup will be what he’s remembered for in football, especially in England.
 USA!!
 USA!!
 The chant still rings proudly from when Robert Green graciously handed America a free draw in the 2010 World Cup group stage match.
 Green’s gaffe meant that England had to play Germany in the opening knockout round and was quickly sent packing their bags in the tournament.
 For the Americans, this pathetic goalkeeping ability is still a delight for the eyes: